TripAdvisor

 The slopes are lush with wildflowers, particularly rhododendron blossoms, in the spring.
 It's also climbing season, so Everest Base Camp has been turned into a tented metropolis teeming with climbers and Sherpa guides.
 Trekking to the Three Passes is particularly popular in the autumn.
 You may enjoy crystal-clear vistas during this season due to the conclusion of the wet monsoon season, which clears the sky of dust and contaminants.

-Food or Meal during Three Passes Trek
+Food or Meal during Everest Three Passes Trek

 It is strongly advised to avoid non-vegetarian meals and beverages such as beer, wine, and other alcoholic beverages while hiking at high altitudes.